Adding a teen driver to your car insurance

 What happens when my child goes to college?

-There are some states in which you cannot cover their car on your policy if they're going to an out-of-state college.
-In that case, your son or daughter would have to purchase their own policy.
+In some states, you can’t cover their car on your policy if the vehicle will be kept at an out-of-state college.
+In those cases, your son or daughter would have to purchase their own policy.